 “Do what the LORD your God commands and follow his teachings.
 Obey everything written in the Law of Moses.
 Then you will be a success, no matter what you do or where you go.”
 1 Kings 2:3 CEV

 In Proverbs 3:1-3 (ESV), Solomon shares his wisdom about how to obtain success when he says:

-Success is not the sweeping, drastic lifestyle change that you must make; its not about becoming a gym rat or becoming vegetarian.
-It is small mundane actions that you take day in and day out.
+Success is not the sweeping, drastic lifestyle change that you must make; and it’s not about becoming a gym rat or becoming a vegetarian.
+It is small mundane actions that you do day in and day out.
 It’s things like:

-Are you making small steps each day?
+Are you taking small steps each day?
 Are you doing the small things that God has called you to do in your health or other areas of your life?
-When we show our faithfulness in the small things God asks of us, then he blesses us with more.
+When we show our faithfulness in the small things God asks of us, then He blesses us with more.

 “Well done, good and faithful servant.
 You have been faithful over a little; I will set you over much.
 Enter into the joy of your master.”
 Matthew 25:21

 Baby-steps also speaks to process.
 We can’t bypass a process.
 We can’t miss the lessons that must be learned along the way.
-Have you heard the stories people who were poor and suddenly won the lottery?
+Have you heard the stories of people who were poor and suddenly won the lottery?
 What do you think happened to them in a short period of time?
-(Most end up being more in debt than before they won) When you don’t undergo the proper ‘training’ to handle money or food, you end up mismanaging it.
+Most end up being more in debt than before they won.
+When you don’t undergo the proper ‘training’ to handle money or food, you end up mismanaging it.